solidi/writing/04-the-springboard-pattern.md

 ## Framework Support

-With the springboard pattern, there could be undiscovered ***efficiency*** benefits that coincide with features of the framework.
-The framework the team works with may vary.
+The springboard pattern provides ***efficiency*** benefits that coincide with features of the framework.
 For this post, I’ll discuss Android concerning the use of a springboard.
+Your framework may vary.

 Recently in the Android ecosystem, Google has launched [Instant Apps](https://developer.android.com/topic/instant-apps/index.html) and discussed at length the incorporation and break out of new concepts in the area called ***feature modules***.
-As we can see from above, everything that is demonstrable to stakeholders should be modular and isolated.
+As we can see from above, everything that is demonstrable to stakeholders should be isolated.
 As development continues, insulate each feature from significant dependencies and optimize them for every feature.
 The product team may want to launch these features separately or together.

 Another example of Android is the concept of isolated ***activities***.
-Each activity should be able to launch in isolation, taking what it needs to survive an experience.
+Each activity can launch in isolation, taking what it needs to survive an experience.
 If features are built-in isolated activities, reconfiguration of the pieces of an application is possible.

-Finally, with the latest versions of Android, its tooling have significantly improved.
-Independent modules allow for building abilities, which significantly reduce build time.
+Finally, with the latest versions of Android, its tooling has improved.
+Independent modules allow for building abilities, which reduce build time.
 Setups that use a ***flavored*** code organization may cause building delays, especially if the product dimensions are extensive.

 Before we conclude, there are drawbacks to consider.

 ## Drawbacks

-There are possible drawbacks to this mode of execution.
-The team will have to make decisions that make the most sense to steer clear of over-engineering.
+There are drawbacks by developing with a springboard.
+The team will have to make decisions to steer clear of over-engineering.

 The springboard approach may:

 1. **Violate YAGNI** — “[You ain’t gonna need it](https://martinfowler.com/bliki/Yagni.html).”
 The team should build what they need, and not a single line more.
 1. **Accelerate decisions** — deferring architectural choices is an excellent strategy to keep complexity manageable.
-Operating this way may force challenging code decisions sooner.
+Operating this way will encourage code decisions sooner.
 1. **Increase complexity** — additional logic to support layering and modularization may increase development time.

-However, keep in mind that the cost paid will most certainly provide a cost-benefit for code that is consistent and adaptable. ***Adaptability*** needs room to breathe.
+However, keep in mind that the cost paid will certainly provide a cost-benefit for code that is consistent and adaptable. ***Adaptability*** needs room to breathe.
 The code and products deserve that breathing room.

 Now let’s wrap this up.

 ## Spring Into Action

 Developing for isolation and modularity is a practice all engineers should strive for.
-However, there had not been a pragmatic approach to these concepts and a way to describe how to execute on them.
-It is assumed engineers build this way, but the reality is that they do not.
+However, there hasn't been a pragmatic approach to these concepts and a way to describe the pattern.
+Now there is.

-The ***springboard pattern*** in software development finally gives us a word to communicate our intention both in software execution.
+The ***springboard pattern*** gives us a language to our intentions in software execution.
 When adhering to this pattern, we manage ***complexity*** and increase ***optionality***.
-As described above, the benefits are plenty, but be aware of the cost of drawbacks.
+Be aware of the cost of drawbacks.

-The springboard pattern takes effort and drive, but the benefits could be incredible to the team and their products.
-Center the way around the team demos and adhere to it.
+The springboard pattern takes effort and drive, but the benefits are incredible to the team cohesion and product impact.
+Implement the idea today!

 ---